Leadership for Change Prize 2025

 Discover our six-lesson curriculum and competition in partnership with Rolex.

-Our new curriculum, launching September 1st, empowers 10- to 16-year-olds with the skills to think critically and navigate a "post-truth" world.
+Discover our six-lesson curriculum which empowers 10- to 16-year-olds with the skills to think critically and navigate a "post-truth" world.

 What is Leadership for Change?